aspose-cells/Aspose.Cells-Products/cells/en/python-net/conversion/xls-to-et/_index.md

 ---
 title: Python XLS to ET - XLS to ET Converter
 description: Aspose Excel.
-Python Excel.
-Convert XLS to ET quickly and easily with Aspose.Cells.
-Python XLS to ET.
-Python Save XLS to ET.
-Save XLS as ET using Python Excel Library.
+This comprehensive solution provides Python developers with a fully integrated approach to convert XLS to ET format, enabling seamless saving of XLS data into ET format using the Aspose.Cells library, all through efficient and customizable Python code.
-keywords: [Aspose Excel., Python Excel Library., Python Aspose.Cells., Convert XLS to ET in Python Excel Library., Save XLS to ET using Python Excel Library., Python XLS to ET saveformat., XLS to ET Converter., Python Save XLS as ET]
+keywords: [Aspose Excel., Python Aspose.Cells., Smart XLS files to ET Converter for Python., Convert XLS to ET in Python., XLS files to ET Conversion in Python., Leverage intelligent data processing to automatically parse and save XLS into ET format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}